COVID-19 Sample Collection and Transport Resources

-Due to the recent 2019 Novel Coronavirus (COVID-19) outbreak, we have been receiving many inquiries about which types of swabs, media, and kits should be used for COVID-19 sample collection prior to testing.
-Below we have a short guide on which COPAN products meet the Centers for Disease Control and Prevention (CDC) Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens for Coronavirus investigations and FDA Guidelines.
-All testing for SARS-CoV-2 should be conducted in consultation with a healthcare provider.
-This resource page is for informational purposes only.
-Always read the manufacturer’s package insert for specific instructions regarding specimen collection and transport for the type of test kit being used.
+Due to the recent COVID-19 pandemic, we have received many inquiries about which types of swabs, media, and kits can be used for COVID-19 sample collection before testing.
+Below we have a short guide on which COPAN products meet the CDC and FDA Guidelines.
+All testing for COVID-19 should be conducted in consultation with a healthcare provider.
 COPAN Diagnostics, Inc. sells COVID-19 related products on our online store and through distribution partners.

-In the CDC Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens from Persons Under Investigation (PUIs) for Coronavirus Disease 2019 (COVID-19), the CDC is now recommending collecting only the nasopharyngeal (NP) swab.
-If both swabs are used, nasopharyngeal and oropharyngeal (OP) specimens should be combined at collection into a single vial.
-OP swabs remain an acceptable specimen type.
-NP swabs can be used for testing asymptomatic persons.
+In the CDC Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens from Persons Under Investigation (PUIs) for COVID-19, the CDC recommends collecting and testing a NP swab.
+If both a nasopharyngeal and an oropharyngeal (OP) swab are taken, the specimens should be combined at the collection site into a single transport vial.

 Multiple specimens from the same patient may be taken with a single swab.
 If more than one swab is used for collecting specimens from two different locations in the same patient, both swabs may be placed in the same vial in order to conserve collection and assay supplies.

-Alternatives to Nasopharyngeal Flocked Swabs for COVID-19 Sample Collection
+Are There Good Alternatives to Nasopharyngeal Flocked Swabs for COVID-19?

-If a nasopharyngeal specimen is not available, then any of the following are acceptable :
+According to the FDA, if a nasopharyngeal specimen is not available, the following are acceptable :

-- Oropharyngeal specimen collected by an HCP using a swab with a full-sized tip;
+- Oropharyngeal (OP) specimen collected by an HCP using a swab with a full-sized tip;

-- Mid-turbinate specimen collected by an HCP or by onsite self-collection or HCP (using a flocked tapered swab)
+- Mid-turbinate specimen collected by an HCP or by onsite self-collection using a specialized, flocked tapered swab; or

 The situation regarding the types of sample collection kits acceptable for COVID-19 testing remains fluid.
-Consult the current guidance for information on sample collection systems at the FDA Medical Devices Emergency Situations – FAQs on Diagnostic Testing for SARS-CoV-2.
+Consult the current CDC and FDA guidance.

-In the absence of viral transport medium or UTM®, liquid Amies media, a medium found in COPAN ESwab™, may be used.
+In the absence of viral transport medium or UTM®: Universal Transport Medium™, liquid Amies media, a medium found in COPAN ESwab™, may be used.
 Other solutions may also be used for viral transport when UTM® is not available.
-Consult the current guidance for information on alternatives for transport media at the FDA Medical Devices Emergency Situations – FAQs on Diagnostic Testing for SARS-CoV-2.

 COPAN makes COVID-19 collection and transport kits that are compatible with the recommended configuration that pairs 3mL of UTM® universal viral transport medium with flocked swab(s).